 Click OK to restore the current version as the latest.

 Note: SharePoint doesn't remove the earlier version you just restored, it creates a copy and makes it the latest version.

 Version History is turned on by default in SharePoint, but if you don't see the Version History command, version history may be turned off.
 Depending on how your administrator has set up SharePoint, you may be able to turn on list or library versioning.

 For information about SharePoint versioning settings, see Enable and configure versioning for a list or library.

 Not sure which version you have?
 See Which version of SharePoint am I using?

 Leave us a comment

 Was this article helpful?
-If so, please let us know at the bottom of this page.
-If it wasn't helpful, give us the details what was confusing or missing, and what you expected.
-We'd love to answer, if we know what the question is.
+If not, give us the details what was confusing or missing, and what you expected.
 If you got here from a search and it wasn't the information you wanted, let us know what you searched for.
+Please include the SharePoint, OS, and browser version you have.
 We'll use your feedback to double-check the steps and update this article.